-Most American universities and colleges have a four-year liberal arts programme.
-You will take a wide range of courses in your first year, before declaring what you want to “major” in in your second.
+Most American universities and colleges have a four-year liberal arts program.
+You will take a wide range of courses in your first year, before declaring what you want to “major” in your second.
 So, you do not apply to a specific department, but rather just to the school itself.
 This is particularly useful if you’re not sure what you want to study yet!
-American degrees are more tailor made, and you can select your individual modules as you progress through your four years; you’ll rarely select exactly the same modules as anybody else, so your degree choice will really be unique.
+American degrees are more tailor-made, and you can select your individual modules as you progress through your four years; you’ll rarely select exactly the same modules as anybody else, so your degree choice will really be unique.
 Typically, you will be expected to complete a “core curriculum”, which will include some maths, English, a modern language, and some other basic courses.
 These are great and allow you to broaden your horizons and gain new perspectives academically.

 Where is right for you?

-It’s important you end up at a university that is right for you academically – make sure the schools you are looking at have majors and courses you are interested in, and are of an appropriate standard for you.
+It’s important you end up at a university that is right for you academically – make sure the schools you are looking at have majors and courses you are interested in and are of an appropriate standard for you.
 American degrees are extremely valuable, and employers in the UK are particularly impressed by students who have had the get-up-and-go to seek higher education abroad.
 Given the wide range of academic standards of the universities there, be careful to ensure the schools you are targeting are recognised and credited.
-It’s worth checking where the university sits in the world rankings, and comparing it to other UK universities of a similar ranking.
+It’s worth checking where the university sits in the world rankings and comparing it to other UK universities of a similar ranking.
 Don’t forget to check what the academic requirements are for your universities of choice.
 Make sure they accept GCSEs/A-levels/IB before you apply!

 Professional degrees such as law, medicine and dentistry are exclusively graduate degrees, meaning you cannot study these subjects as an undergraduate.
-In this case, students complete their undergraduate degrees in a major relevant to their career of choice, and apply to graduate law, medicine or dental school from their undergraduate degree.
+In this case, students complete their undergraduate degrees in a major relevant to their career of choice and apply to graduate law, medicine or dental school from their undergraduate degree.

 SATs and ACTs

 Every student entering a US university or college is required to sit either the SAT or ACT.
 These are standardised aptitude tests designed to gauge your skills in maths, reading and writing.
-They are multiple choice, are extremely quick-fire, and are largely dissimilar to GCSEs and IB, so be sure to start revising at least a couple of months before your test.
+They are multiple-choice, are extremely quick-fire, and are largely dissimilar to GCSEs and IB, so be sure to start revising at least a couple of months before your test.
 You will need to do plenty of practice papers!

 Use your time wisely